bikram20/k8s-calico-for-lab/README.md

 ssh into any node. kubectl and calicoctl are configured on all nodes.

 if you enabled ttyd, then you can access terminal via http (not https for now).
 Disabled in terraform.tfvars

+### If you want to clean up and restart again without having to re-install the lab
+ssh into master node (10.0.0.10).
+In the .k8s folder, you will find kube-cluster.yaml and kube-remove.yaml.
+The later will reset the lab to pre-kubernetes, clean state.

+ansible-playbook -i inventory --private-key <key>.pem kube-remove.yaml
+ansible-playbook -i inventory --private-key <key>.pem kube-cluster.yaml

+You end up saving about 5min.